-We are a financially strong community based social landlord with a commitment to providing the best services we can to our current and future customers.
-We manage the resources of the Association well to enable us to ensure that we can provide good quality services in the short, medium and long term.
+We are a financially-strong community-based social landlord with a commitment to providing the best services we can to our current and future customers.
+We manage the resources of the Association well to enable us to ensure that we can provide good quality services in the short, medium and long-term.
+We have proven, robust ICT systems in place to effectively manage any potential threats to business continuity.

-The Association has an active resident and customer forum to ensure our work is focussed on the needs and aspirations of our customers and residents.
+The Association has an active Resident and Customer Forum to ensure our work is focussed on the needs and aspirations of our customers and residents.
 Tenant satisfaction levels are high and compare well with national benchmarks.